Refining Implicit Argument Annotation for UCCA: Introduction

 \section{Introduction}

-Semantic representation frameworks have been a major medium to understanding the nature of languages for NLP.
+\blfootnote{ This work is licensed under a Creative Commons Attribution 4.0 International License.
+License details: \url{http://creativecommons.org/licenses/by/4.0/}.} Semantic representation frameworks have been a major medium to understanding the nature of languages for NLP.
 Through these frameworks, researchers have been exploring linguistic phenomena such as quantification \cite{pustejovsky-etal-2019-modeling}, coreference \cite{prange-etal-2019-semantically}, and word sense \cite{schneider-etal-2018-comprehensive}.
 However, most efforts were put into studying linguistic complexity superficially, rather than the more latent, implicit omission of arguments in an event.
-Distinct from gapping or ellipsis, such omission can not be recovered directly, but require a higher level of understanding and inference from the context.
+For instance, in the sentence ``Just take the money!'', the addressee who should ``take the money'' is left out.
+Such omission cannot be recovered directly from the text in the way of gapping or ellipsis, but require a higher level of understanding and inference from the context.
 Traditional studies approach argument omission from different aspects, namely syntactically, semantically, or pragmatically.
 The interpretation of implicit roles varies to a great extent, from phonological deleted role during production \cite{perlmutter1968deep,mittwoch1971idioms,perez2018direct} to timecourse reference omission from a psycholinguistic aspect \cite{garrod2000contribution}.
 However, few studies have explored the implicit role phenomenon in NLP.

-In this paper, we propose a fine-grained cross-linguistically applicable implicit argument annotation typology as a refinement for Universal Conceptual Cognitive Annotation \cite[UCCA]{abend2013universal} categories, built on O`Gorman \shortcite{o2019bringing}'s inventory of implicit role categorisation.
+In this paper, we propose a fine-grained cross-linguistically applicable implicit argument annotation typology as a refinement for Universal Conceptual Cognitive Annotation \cite[UCCA]{abend2013universal} categories.
 The typology follows UCCA's design concept, focusing on the semantic notion of Scene rather than linguistic form phenomena.
 The proposed implicit argument set contains six categories: Deictic, Generic, Genre-based, Type-identifiable, Non-specific, and Iterated-set.
 We refine the existing UCCA relation labels and add information to them, while keeping all categories from the underlying annotation.
+Our studies move UCCA, a semantic representation framework, to have less syntactic definitions of implicit arguments.